What else would you like to know?

 When is the best time to enrol?

-As a nonselective high school, the earlier we receive your application the more likely your child will receive an offer following our enrolment interviews in Year 4.
+The earlier we receive your application the more likely your child will receive an offer following our enrolment interviews in Year 4.

 Please note, we do not accept applications for children prior to their birth.